vise890/travel_photography.presentation/presenter_notes.md

        - something that perhaps is lost nowadays in modern office culture.

-So I really think that travel can make you grow as a person.
+To conclude, I really think that travel can make you grow as a person.
 Certainly much of who I am has been shaped by being exposed to different cultures, people and places.

 Thank you.